Installing the Agent in Windows and Linux

 Location

-In Loome, you can learn where the agent will be installed, where log files can be found, and the service name of the agent that it will run under.
+In Loome under ‘Information about this install’, you can learn where the agent will be installed, where log files can be found, and the service name of the agent that it will run under.

 Install in Linux